titpetric/etl/README.md

 The passed column value supports reading in files with `json=@<file>`.
 This will set the JSON data to the column named `json` in the database.

+**To update records**

 To update records, use `etl update`.
+Records get updated by some sort of conditions.
+To pass a "where" style condition, additional parameters can be passed to update similar to etl insert:

+- `cat records.json | etl update record_id`
+- `echo '{"disabled":true}' | etl update created_at=NULL`

+This in essence lets you bulk update records but should likely write a custom update query for anything other than bulk import.

 **To get records**: